giovanizanetti/MY-POMDORO/README.md

 ## Goals for this project:

-- Practise: React hooks, CRUD app unsing teh browser local storage, GIT and PR's.
+- Practise: React hooks, CRUD app, use the browser local storage, GIT and PR's.
 - Learn Materail Ui component libraries.
 - Make a working application.
 - Showcase a new working application on my portfolio.